 We have a number of volunteering opportunities, including:

-- Working in our Geranium Shops – 12 shops around Greater London.
+- Working in our network of charity shops – 12 shops around Greater London.

 - Organising community fundraising events

-- Support our head office through volunteer administration and research
+- Supporting our head office through volunteer administration and research

 - Cheering squads at our runs and challenge events.

-“I came to Sutton Vision (Vision Foundation member charity) in a desperate state following a sudden loss of sight.
-By becoming a volunteer at the charity I found others who had many more disabilities than I and I enjoyed being able to assist them.
+“I came to Sutton Vision (Vision Foundation partner charity) in a desperate state following a sudden loss of sight.
+By becoming a volunteer I found others who had many more disabilities than I and I enjoyed being able to assist them.
 I am a lucky one whose sight has been partially restored.
 Volunteering helped my depression and made me realise I was still able to do a lot of things!
 Thank you Sutton Vision.”
 Anon

 Inclusion and accessibility